lionggele/OCE-G52OSC-cw/README.md

 Operating Systems and Concurrency (G52OSC) Coursework

 ## How to run the source codes
+Prerequisite: Install GCC, which is used to compile C programs.
 1. Unzip the zip file labelled Group16-OSC-CW-System.Zip
 2. Launch command prompt on your device and cd to the directory containing the source code files.
 3. Type in: gcc <name of file> e.g. ( gcc RR.c ) to compile the code